-Below please find answers to some frequently asked questions for those considering a submission to our next conference (abstracts due in February 2015).
+Below please find answers to some frequently asked questions for those considering a submission to our next conference (abstracts due no later than Friday, February 2, 2018).
 If you have a question that is not answered here, feel free to send us an email at firstname.lastname@example.org.

 What sort of proposal are you looking for?
 The proposal abstract, like the presentation itself, should be in English, and it should provide a clear summary of your paper in, at most, 250 words.
 (An excellent guide to writing a successful conference paper proposal can be found here, courtesy of Kecia Ali of Boston University.)